 - Management's emphasis on economic development continues to attract business.
-The Town had a new company lease a space at its Historic Luck's Cannery facility - estimated new jobs created 10. - The Town of Seagrove has many businesses that were severely impacted by COVID-19.
-Fiscal effects remain uncertain and will likely see those impacts in the next fiscal year.
+The Town had a new company lease a space at its Historic Luck's Cannery facility - estimated new jobs created - The Town of Seagrove has many businesses that were severely impacted by COVID-19.
+Fiscal effects continue to be assessed.

-Budget Highlights for the Fiscal Year Ending June 30, 2021
+Budget Highlights for the Fiscal Year Ending June 30, 2022